 January through November we meet on the second Wednesday of the month.
 First time guests receive a plant as a gift.

 Our meetings are held on the second Wednesday every month.
-The exception is in December when we hold our Christmas banquet.
-Come and joint us at our meetings in Balboa Park's Casa Del Prado building room 101 at 7:30 p.m.
+The exception is in December when we hold our Holiday banquet.
+Come and join us at our meetings in Balboa Park's Casa Del Prado building room 101 at 7:30 p.m.
 First time visitors will receive an epiphyllum potted in a 4" pot as a gift.

 A work shop on different aspects of ephiphyllum care precedes our monthly meetings.
 This workshop is held in room 104 at 7:00 p.m.
 The workshop deals with seasonal subjects that will be helpful in caring for your epiphyllums.